coffinsoulz/coffinsoulz/README.md

 I like giving flowers to everyone as Winglet pony.

-c+h are allowed if stated. // whisper to int. // usually offtab or afk.
+c+h is encouraged // whisper to int. // usually offtab or afk.

 Azure non-sharing (Forsaken), Sergeant (TDC), Scythe (Phighting) yume.
 I also really like Towa (Slow damage) & Masky/Tim (Marble Hornets).